Fleny113/EndpointMapper/README.md

 Override the virtual method `static void Register(IEndpointRouteBuilder builder)` and use `IEndpointRouteBuilder`[^IEndpointRouteBuilder] to call ASP.NET's mapping methods, then use the return value to customize the endpoint.

 [^IEndpointRouteBuilder]: This is the interface used for the `MapGet`/`MapPost`/... methods.
 Both `WebApplication` and `MapGroup`'s return value implement it.
-The `IEndpointRouteBuilder` instance is used to call `MapEndpointMapperEndpoints`.

 > [!NOTE]
 > This is the only way to get NativeAOT/Trimming support.
 Although EndpointMapper uses a source generator instead of reflection, source generators can't see other generators' outputs, so ASP.NET's RequestDelegate source generator can't generate NativeAOT/Trimming-compatible code for the Map methods.